-It’s not clear who is a threat to national security, but the government has made clear that the threat is a potentially serious one.
-It’s so serious that already in December, Home Ministry officials justified a government law bill that retains control of police and security at district level on federal hands, saying that “national security” is at stake.
+It’s not clear who is a threat to national security in Nepal, but the government has made it clear that the threat is a potentially serious one.
+In fact, it’s so serious that the federal government tabled a new bill in parliament already in December that retains control of district police and security on federal hands.
+The justification?
+Well, “national security” is at stake!

 On February 11 the federal government submitted another law bill to parliament which basically prohibits government staff from criticising not only the government and the federal system but also political parties and party leaders.
-Should staffers – even as citizens outside working hours – share critical views like that on social media, they could get fired.
+Should staffers – even as citizens outside working hours – share critical views of that nature on social media, they could get fired.

 The government party and its youth wing accused Sharma of defaming the government and the ruling party, Nepal Communist Party, and of siding with the main opposition party, Nepali Congress.
-Youth Federation Nepal even warned him that unless he took down the video from Youtube they would ruin his career.
+Youth Federation Nepal even warned Sharma that unless he took down the video from Youtube they would ruin his career.
 Shortly after this, Sharma withdrew his video.

 In light of all this, is free speech and the right to express one’s political opinion under threat in Nepal?
 Perhaps not, on the whole.
-But something is going on when a government is frequently citing abstract concepts like “national security” to justify measures that tighten security and limit civil and political liberties.
+But something is going on when a government is frequently citing abstract concepts like “national security” to justify measures that indeed tighten security and limit civil and political liberties.
 This is hereby flagged as a trend to keep an eye on.

 PS: Several law bills have just been registered in parliament countering the government bills, including the bill retaining control of CDOs and district police on federal hands, and the bills restricting freedom of expression of staffers and citizens a.o. on social media.
 It will likely matter a great deal to the future course of policy in Nepal which bills legislators pass into law!